-- 1. Run the setup file. - 2.
-Click Install.
+- 1. Run the setup file.

+- 2. Select the installation mode:

+- Click Install for the default installation.

 Acronis True Image for Crucial will be installed on your system partition (usually C:).

 - 3. When the installation is complete, click Start application. - 4.
 Read and accept the terms of the license agreements for Acronis True Image for Crucial and Bonjour.